SMC-AAU-CPH/smc-cph.github.io/_posts/2021-05-03-leigh-cross-the-streams.md

 If you'd like to see the performance you can watch it on YouTube below.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/tUqhI0R3DDA" title="MCT 2020 Musical Performance" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tUqhI0R3DDA" title="SMC 2020 Musical Performance" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>